Ruchielle/Global-Superstore-Sales-Performance-Analysis/README.md

       - Used for cleaning the raw data, fixing data types, and standardizing text.

  - DAX (Data Analysis Expressions)
-      - Used for writing formulas, calculating totals, ranking products, and measuring time-based growth.
+      - Used for writing formulas, calculating totals, ranking products, and measuring time based growth.

  - Power BI
       - Used for designing the visual layouts, and creating the interactive dashboard.